MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-use-lg-templates.md

 # Use language generation templates in your bot

-Language generation templates make it easy for bot developers to send a variety of messages and media to users.
-This article shows you how to leverage LG templates to send simple text messages, cards, as well as evaluate text input from users.
+Language generation (LG) templates make it easy for bot developers to send a variety of messages and media to users.
+This article shows you how to leverage LG templates to send simple text messages and cards, and to evaluate text input from users.

 ## Prerequisites

 - [LUIS](https://luis.ai) account
-- A copy of the language generation core bot sample in either C# or Javascript
+- A copy of the language generation core bot sample in either [C#](https://aka.ms/lg-csharp-13-core-bot-sample) or [Javascript](https://aka.ms/lg-javascript-13-core-bot-sample)
 - Knowledge of [bot basics](../v4sdk/bot-builder-basics.md) and [language generation](../v4sdk/bot-builder-concept-language-generation.md)

 ## About the sample